-When we are aware of our thoughts can we then use our abilities to shift and change them to our advantage.
+Because when you are aware of your thoughts you can use your abilities to shift and change them to your advantage.

 I teach my clients (and frankly, anyone who stands still long enough to listen to me) how important it is to do this.